bobcozzi/rpgiv2free/README.md

 # RPG IV to Free Format Conversion Tool

 This Visual Studio Code extension helps developers convert RPG IV fixed-format statements into free-format RPG IV code effortlessly.
-Whether you’re working with File (F) specs, Definition (D) specs, or Embedded SQL statements, this tool streamlines the process by automating the conversion of fixed-format RPG code into more modern, readable free-format RPG IV.
+Whether you’re working with File (F) specs, Definition (D) specs, or Embedded SQL statements, this tool streamlines the conversion to free format process by making a one-click option on your context menu.
+Just put the cursor on the line(s) you want to convert to free format and select "Convert RPG IV to free format" and bam! it is converted.
 Download from the Visual Studio CODE Marketplace: [![VS Code Marketplace](https://img.shields.io/visual-studio-marketplace/v/CozziResearch.rpgiv2free.svg?label=VS%20Code%20Marketplace&color=blue)](https://marketplace.visualstudio.com/items?itemName=CozziResearch.rpgiv2free)).